Shippable/docs/sources/provision/kubernetes-with-gkecli.md

       branch: master
 ```

-###2.
-Define `gke_cliConfig`.
+###3.
+Define `provgke_cliConfig`.

-* **Description:** `gke_cliConfig` is a [cliConfig](/platform/workflow/resource/cliconfig/) resource which is a pointer to the private key of your service account needed to initialize the gcloud CLI.
+* **Description:** `provgke_cliConfig` is a [cliConfig](/platform/workflow/resource/cliconfig/) resource which is a pointer to the private key of your service account needed to initialize the gcloud CLI.
 * **Required:** Yes.
 * **Integrations needed:** [Google Cloud Integration](/platform/integration/gcloudKey/)

 **Steps**

 1. Create an account integration using your Shippable account for GKE.
 Instructions to create an integration can be found [here](http://docs.shippable.com/platform/tutorial/integration/howto-crud-integration/).
-Set the friendly name of the integration as `drship_gke`.
+Set the friendly name of the integration as `drship_gcloud`.
 If you change the name, please change it also in the yml below .

 2. Add the following yml block to your [shippable.resources.yml](/platform/tutorial/workflow/shippable-resources-yml/) file.

 ```
 resources:

-  - name: gke_cliConfig
+  - name: provgke_cliConfig
     type: cliConfig
-    integration: drship_gke
+    integration: drship_gcloud
     pointer:
       region: us-central1-b
 ```

-###3.
-Define `app_trigger`.
+###4.
+Define `provgke_trigger`.
-* **Description:** `app_trigger` is a [trigger](/platform/tutorial/workflow/shippable-triggers-yml/) that can be used to trigger the workflow by committing a change to update the version of the trigger.
+* **Description:** `provgke_trigger` is a [trigger](/platform/tutorial/workflow/shippable-triggers-yml/) that can be used to trigger the workflow by committing a change to update the version of the trigger.
 In our example, we have used a simple `counter` attribute as the version, but you can use any attribute of your choice that represents a version such as a SHA, semantic version etc.
 * **Required:** No.

 **Steps**